-Macadamia oil is a triglyceride oil and contains up to 80-84% of monounsaturated fatty acids (8).
+Macadamia oil is a triglyceride oil and contains up to 80-84% of monounsaturated fattyi XA dietary fat that helps the reduction of bad cholesterol levels and maintenance of overall cell heath in the body. acids (8).
 This means it can be used as a hair moisturizer.

 8. Offers UV Protection

-This oil contains palmitoleic acid, which protects the cell membrane from lipid peroxidation (8).
-This also makes it an excellent emollient.
+This oil contains palmitoleic acid, which protects the cell membrane from lipid peroxidationi XA chain of reactions where oxidants attack lipids in the body.
+This can lead to cell damage and eventual cell death.
+(8).
+This also makes it an excellent emollienti XAn ingredient that can trap moisture to reduce dryness and help keep the skin smooth and hydrated. .
 It has UV protection properties that may help protect your hair from heat damage.

 9. May Stimulate Hair Growth

-Macadamia oil is a great natural source of vitamin E (3).
+Macadamia oil is a great natural source of vitamin E that aids hair nourishment (3).
 This vitamin can be used to stimulate hair growth.
 Vitamin E is known to improve blood flow.
 It also has antioxidant properties that can help prevent hair loss and hair damage.

 10. Improves Hair Smoothness

-Due to its high fat content macadamia oil, penetrates the hair easily and smoothens it (3).
+Macadamia oil, due to its high fat content, penetrates the hair easily and smoothens it (3).
 This can also help prevent frizz and boost hair shine.